 rise to every challenge

 Lerch Early’s litigation team helps businesses, including nonprofits, and individuals resolve disputes throughout the Washington, DC metropolitan area.
-Clients quoted in leading international legal directory Chambers USA s describe our team as “outstanding,” describing our attorneys as “very responsive,” and saying that we “give common sense advice, and provide good strategy."
+Clients quoted in leading international legal directory Chambers USA characterize the team as “outstanding,” describing Lerch Early attorneys as “very responsive,” and saying that we “give common sense advice, and provide good strategy."

 We champion the interests of corporations as plaintiffs and defendants in complex commercial disputes.
 These include companies ranging from local family businesses to national and international corporations, as well as real estate owners and investors, professional service providers, and nonprofits around the Beltway, Lerch Early attorneys are skilled at negotiating, trying, and handling appeals of employment claims, contract disputes, real estate controversies and commercial issues.